top of page

 Chickens utilize grit in place of teeth to breakdown their food.
 Without grit in their chickens have a hard time breaking down food and can suffer impaction, sour crop, or other digestive issues.

 For the health and safety of our hens, we consider grit to be an essential item that all chicken owners should supply to their hens regularly.
-To learn about other recommended essential supplies read our article.
+To learn about other recommended essential tools read our article.

-What is Insoluble (Aka Flint Grit)?
+What is Insoluble Chicken Grit (Flint Grit)?

 Insoluble (aka Flint Grit) aids chickens' digestion.
 Flint Grit is often made of flint or granite that has been ground down to very small pieces, but can also include small pebbles chickens find foraging.